dylanized/peezy-test/README.md

 ```

-In this example, `runTest` builds a test using the `testObj` and `timeout` value provided, then adds a common `before` function to that test, then executes the test.
-This is one example, but there are many other ways to utilize this capability.
+In this example, `runTest` builds a test using the `testObj` & `timeout` provided, then adds a common `before` function to the test, then executes it.
+This is a simple example, but there are many other ways to utilize this capability.

 ## Test Suites

-A collection of tests is called a "test suite".
+A collection of tests is called a test suite.
 Create a simple suite like this:

 ```
 test.suite("A Simple Test Suite", [
 	{
 		label: "Sync test",
 		assert: function() {
-			var data = doSomething(); // do something test.object(data).hasProperty("secret", "hello world");
+			// check something
 		}
 	},
 	{